-Although the tents on this list are all categorized as 4 person tents, that doesn’t mean they all measure the same.
-Most of the tents reviewed are less than 60 square feet.
+Although the tents on this list are all categorized as four person tents, that doesn’t mean they all measure the same.
+Most of the tents reviewed are less than 60 sq ft.

-Another helpful “rule” is to give every person in the tent 20 square feet if you like it to be roomy.
-If you’re backpacking and don’t mind sacrificing personal space for weight and size, 15 square feet per person is enough.
+Another helpful “rule” is to give every person in the tent 20 sq ft if you like it to be roomy.
+If you’re backpacking and don’t mind sacrificing personal space for weight and size, 15 sq ft per person is enough.

-A vestibule is an additional space you get outside the tent underneath the fly.
+A vestibule is an additional space (not a living space) you get outside the tent underneath the fly.
 It’s usually floorless, but you can lay a tarp to protect your things.

-I find small storage pockets must-haves in a tent.
+I find small storage pockets must-haves inside the tent.
 They don’t take up extra space or add weight, but they give you areas to store your essentials and keep your electronics and glasses from getting lost.

 Condensation is likely to occur within the tent along the walls and even ceiling.
 This can be reduced if the tent is fitted with good ventilation options.
 Mesh wall panels, mesh windows, and doors mean fresh air can circulate throughout the tent.

-Some tents are fitted with ground vents to further improve the air circulation without having to open up the tent’s doors and walls.
+A ground vent in a tent is a great feature to further improve the air circulation without having to open up the tent’s doors and walls.